I work with electric and gas-free fireplaces and understand the ins and outs of these products.

 Wood vs. Electric vs. Gas Fireplaces

-Electric fireplaces are the latest thing in home heating and decorating.
-They provide safe and comfortable heat combined with the same ambiance of a wood-burning fire.
+Electric fireplaces are the latest trend in home heating and decorating.
+They provide safe and comfortable heat while maintaining the pleasant ambiance of a wood-burning fire.
 However, electric fireplaces do not create the same mess as a wood fire, nor do they require running gas lines or the addition of chimneys, flues, or vents.

 Let's take a closer look at electric fireplaces and electric fireplace inserts and compare them to vent-free gas fireplaces.

-How Electric Fireplaces Work
+How Do Electric Fireplaces Work?

 Also, the heating elements are not exposed, allowing for their safe operation around children and pets without needing a fire-guard or wasting clearance space around a fireplace.
-There are no combustion gases or products, no carbon monoxide, water vapor, nitrogen dioxide, or sulfur dioxide.
-There is never any cleanup of ash or soot or chimneys to sweep or flues to keep clear.
+There are no combustion gases or products and no carbon monoxide, water vapor, nitrogen dioxide, or sulfur dioxide.
+There is never any cleanup of ash or soot, and there are no chimneys to sweep or flues to keep clear.

 Electric units have a simulated flame facade.
-The flames are a generated image using the latest graphics technology and are typically indistinguishable from a real fire when viewed more than a foot away.
-Best of all, these features can be independent from the heating function, allowing you to enjoy the ambiance of a fireplace without any heat for year-round operation.
+The flames are a generated image using the latest graphics technology and are typically indistinguishable from a real fire when viewed from more than a foot away.
+Best of all, these features can be independent of the heating function, allowing you to enjoy the ambiance of a fireplace without any heat for year-round operation.

-Electric fireplace inserts come in two varieties: a fireplace package or as a log insert.
-Packages are electric heaters that can be integrated with a media center, mantel piece, end table, or any other piece of furniture.
+Electric fireplace inserts come in two varieties: a fireplace package or a log insert.
+Packages are electric heaters that can be integrated with a media center, mantelpiece, end table, or any other piece of furniture.
 Essentially, it is a combination heater and functional room piece.
 Media centers with integrated electric fireplaces can really become the focal point of a living room, family room, or den.
 The wide range of styles allows for flexible design options when putting electric fireplaces in any room of a home.

 The log-type electric fireplace inserts are stand-alone units typically placed in existing fireboxes.
 Many homeowners use them as replacements for wood and gas fireplaces when they want to convert to a cleaner, simpler form of supplemental heating.
 The inserts come in many varieties and sizes, from a small pile of simulated logs to a coal basket design.

 Many homeowners have successfully and easily converted their gas and wood fireplaces into electric heating.
 Installation is very quick and easy; electric fireplace inserts can be directly placed into an existing firebox and plugged directly into any wall outlet.
 There is no need for technicians, home demolition, or rewiring.
-Units can run off of either the standard 110 volt wall plug or the 220 volt plug that is typically used for a washer and dryer.
+Units can run off of either the standard 110-volt wall plug or the 220-volt plug that is typically used for a washer and dryer.